 It is critical that students maintain and regularly check their Knights Email account for official announcements and notifications.
 Communications sent to the Knights Email address on record will be deemed adequate notice for all university communications, including issues related to academics, finances, registration, parking, and other matters.
 The University does not accept responsibility if official communication fails to reach a student who has not registered for, or maintained and checked their Knights Email account on a regular basis.
-Please ensure that this information is current and that any changes in contact information are made online through the myUCF portal at https://my.ucf.edu.
+Please ensure that this information is current and that any changes in contact information are made online through the myUCF portal at my.ucf.edu.

 The University of Central Florida supports the right of students to file grievances, lodge complaints, and make appeals in a safe environment free of fear, retaliation, or other adverse consequence.
 The University has a number of offices and committees that are responsible for implementing the institution’s established procedures for addressing written academic and non-academic student complaints.

-The University of Central Florida, a member institution of Florida's State University System, formerly was named Florida Technological University.
+The University of Central Florida, a member institution of Florida’s State University System, was formerly named Florida Technological University.
 The name was changed by action of the Florida Legislature on December 6, 1978.

 The University of Central Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award degrees at the associate, baccalaureate, master’s, specialist, and doctoral levels.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the University of Central Florida.